loxilb-io/loxilbdocs/docs/rhocp-quickstart-incluster.md

 * Deploy a single-node Redhat OCP 4.16 cluster
 * Run loxilb in-cluster mode
-* Expose services with loxilb as an external load balancer
+* Expose services with loxilb as provider of serviceLB

 ### Pre-requisite